-11.12.2022 – (The need for a United Front against Fascism – Profile, future and further building of the anti-imperialist and anti-fascist international united front) *Contribution the International Coordination of Revolutionary Parties and Organizations webinar on 11 December 2022
+(The need for a United Front against Fascism – Profile, future and further building of the anti-imperialist and anti-fascist international united front) *Contribution to the event of the International Coordination of Revolutionary Parties and Organizations

 Economic crises, deepening class divisions, and the threat of proletarianization of what little is left of the petty bourgeoisie, has once again led to a rise in fascism.
 The petty bourgeois elements in a society, faced with the possible loss of their business and incoming proletarianization, and even the proletarians themselves are susceptible to succumbing to fascist rhetoric, and falling for fascist lies in times of insecurity.
 In addition, globalization and war has led to a massive refugee crisis.
 This crisis, among other things, is used by the Bourgeoisie as a scapegoat in place of their parasitical greed.
 It is therefore of significant importance for the vanguards of the working class to disseminate untruths about it; combat metaphysical drivel by the compatible left, or denial by the far right, and explain to the masses what fascism is, the need for its implementation to suppress revolution, and its relationship with colonial expansion and imperialism.
 We must not just analyze and monitor the rise of fascism; we must militantly oppose it wherever we see it occur.

 During times of crisis, Petty-bourgeois/Middle-bourgeois elements are on the fence.
 These elements sympathize with the proletariat due to its worsening conditions, and the threat that they may join their ranks.
 However, if the proletariat fails to be a leader, these parts of the social makeup will look for other leaders, i.e., the bourgeoisie, and will be susceptible to fascist rhetoric, in order to rid them of insecurity during these uncertain times or will themselves organize in a fascist manner.